SnowZucc/SnowZucc.s-Laser-Game/README.md

 # Unity VR game project

-Main branch is the latest progress (currently arround HW2).
+Main branch is the latest progress.
-HW1 only is accessible via the HW1 branch.
+HW1 or HW2 only are accessible via their respective branches.